 \subsection{Small and Large Language Models}

-In order to carry out a comprehensive analysis, we selected our small language models and LLMs according to several criteria.
+In order to carry out a comprehensive analysis, we selected our SLMs and LLMs according to several criteria.
 First, we exclusively considered open-source models.
 We omitted closed-sourced LLMs such as Codex due to the inaccessibility of their parameters, which makes the study of any fine-tuning technique infeasible.
 All the studied models' checkpoints can be freely accessed, and have been pre-trained using open-source data.
-Secondly, we selected state-of-the-art LLMs, which have been released within the past year.
+Secondly, we selected LLMs, which have been released within the past two years.
 Finally, to investigate the impact of scaling, we selected models with a diverse range of parameters.
-We consider models with less than 1B parameters as small language models, and the others as LLMs.
+We consider models with less than 1B parameters as SLMs, and the others as LLMs.
 Note that we selected models that fit a single 24GB GPU for fine-tuning and inference without causing memory overflow.
-In total, we included 11 small language models and LLMs from diverse families of models to conduct our experiments.
+In total, we included 11 SLMs and LLMs from diverse families of models to conduct our experiments.

-\begin{itemize}[leftmargin=*] \item[--] \textbf{Small Language Models}.
-We use CodeGen-350M-mono~\cite{nijkamp2023codegen}, CodeT5+-220M~\cite{wang2023codet5p}, and CodeT5+-770M~\cite{wang2023codet5p} as small language models.
+\begin{itemize}[leftmargin=*] \item[--] \textbf{SLMs}.
+We use CodeGen-350M-mono~\cite{nijkamp2023codegen}, CodeT5+-220M~\cite{wang2023codet5p}, and CodeT5+-770M~\cite{wang2023codet5p} as SLMs.
 CodeGen-350M-mono is an autoregressive language model and a small version of CodeGen pre-trained on various programming languages and further fine-tuned on Python data.
 CodeT5+-220M and CodeT5+-770M are encoder-decoder language models that improve upon CodeT5 by leveraging a two-staged pre-training phase on natural language and code data, and new learning objectives.

 \item[--] \textbf{CodeGen2}~\cite{nijkamp2023codegen2} is a family of prefix-based language models which combines the learning schemes of a bi-directional encoder and a uni-directional decoder.
 CodeGen2 improves upon CodeGen~\cite{nijkamp2023codegen}, therefore we do not include the CodeGen family in our evaluation.
 CodeGen2 models were pre-trained on a deduplicated version of TheStack~\cite{Kocetkov2022TheStack} spanning a wide range of languages.
 We employ CodeGen2-1B, CodeGen2-3.7B and CodeGen2-7B.